-Easy gluten free oatmeal breakfast cookies.
-Sweetened only with honey and a bit of applesauce, they’re the perfect make-ahead breakfast for a family on the go!
+Easy naturally gluten free oatmeal breakfast cookies are sweetened only with honey and a bit of applesauce.
+They’re the perfect make-ahead breakfast for a family on the go!

-I’ve been making these easy gluten free oatmeal breakfast cookies for my kids for weeks now, and they’ve had them for breakfast on school mornings with some fruit.
+I’ve been making these easy naturally gluten free oatmeal breakfast cookies for my kids for years now, and they’ve had them for breakfast on school mornings with some fruit.
+I do love a good make-ahead gluten free breakfast!
 They’re made with a combination of certified gluten free oats and oat flour, so they hold together beautifully even though they’re completely whole grain.

-I had originally posted this recipe directly on Facebook, and Facebook only, but it quickly got lost in the shuffle.
+Many of you loved the recipe, but it quickly got lost in the shuffle.
+And of course, you couldn’t pin it to Pinterest or print it from Facebook.
 The full recipe is printed here, now, on the blog so you can pin it, print it and save it.

 Cheers to simple, healthy breakfast recipes!